Introduction to reservations

 You are billed monthly for annual or three-year commitment plans.
 However, your financial commitment is for the entire commitment period and can't be canceled on a monthly basis.
 Your usage is updated in the billing report daily, and can be viewed at any time.

-Slots are subject to capacity availability.
-When you attempt to purchase slot commitments, success of your purchase is not guaranteed.
-However, once your commitment purchase is successful, your capacity is guaranteed until you delete the commitment.
+Slot commitments are subject to capacity availability.
+When you attempt to purchase slot commitments, the success of your purchase is not guaranteed.
+However, once your commitment purchase is successful, the capacity will be available until the commitment expires.

 Renew commitments

-You select a renewal plan when you purchase a commitment plan.
-You can change the renewal plan for a commitment at any time until it expires, and the following available rewal plans are available:
+You select a renewal plan when you purchase a commitment.
+You can change the renewal plan for a commitment at any time until it expires.
+The following renewal plans are available:

 - None.
-After the end of the commitment, the commitment is removed.
+After the end of the commitment period, the commitment is removed.
 Reservations are not affected.

 - Annual.
-After the end of the commitment, your commitment renews for another year.
+After the end of the commitment period, your commitment renews for another year.

 - Three-Year.
-After the end of the commitment, your commitment renews for another three years.
+After the end of the commitment period, your commitment renews for another three years.

 For example, if you purchased an annual commitment at 6:00 PM on October 5, 2019, then you started being charged at that second.
 You can delete or renew the commitment after 6:00 PM on October 4, 2020, noting that 2020 is a leap year.
 You can change the renewal plans prior to 6:00 PM on October 4, 2020 as follows:

-- If you choose to renew annually, then at 6:00 PM on October 4, 2020, your commitment renews for another year.
+- If you choose to renew to an annual commitment, then at 6:00 PM on October 4, 2020, your commitment renews for another year.

 - If you choose to renew to a three-year commitment, then at 6:00 PM on October 4, 2020, your commitment renews for three years.

-After you create a commitment, you can delete it only after the commitment
+After you create a commitment, it can be deleted only once the commitment expires.

-expires.
-To delete an annual commitment, set its renewal plan to NONE
+To delete an annual or three-year commitment, set its renewal plan to NONE

-the annual commitment expires, it is removed automatically.
+After the commitment expires, it is deleted automatically.
 To learn more about

 If you accidentally purchase a commitment or made a mistake when you configured your commitment, contact Cloud Billing Support for help.